Notes on the Geography of Northern India: Cherrapunji and Shillong

 Here's Number 16 on the list.

 Evans was a friend of Evan Roberts, a leader in the 1904-05 Welsh Revival.
-Evans participated in the fervor and married the sister of Evan Roberts.
-Fifteen years later, long after the revival had died down, Evans at age 37 moved with his wife, Mary, to Cherrapunji.
+Sharing the fervor, he married Mary, the sister of Evan Roberts.
+Fifteen years later, long after the revival had died down, Evans at age 37 moved with Mary to Cherrapunji.
 The two stayed here for 25 years, with Sydney serving through that period as principal of the bible college.
 In 1945 the couple returned to Wales, where Sydney served as minister of the Bethel Chapel at Gowerton, near Swansea.
 He died in 1960, aged 76.

 A good-sized bungalow must have helped a lot during the interminable monsoon downpours.
 When the pink was added is anybody's guess.